Your NSSF deduction

 Employer Responsibilities and Reactions

-Employers must now remit matching contributions via NSSF employer portal by 9th of each month, facing 5% monthly penalties for late filing after Finance Act 2023.
+Employers must now remit matching contributions via NSSF employer portal by 9th of each month, facing 5% monthly penalties for late filing under the NSSF Act 2013.
 This shift under the new NSSF rates requires businesses to adapt quickly to protect Kenyan workers' retirement benefits.
 Non-compliance risks heavy fines that add to operational costs.

 Key employer duties ensure smooth NSSF contributions for Tier I and Tier II.
-For instance, a company with 50 employees must handle deductions from gross salary up to the KSh 7,000 limit per tier.
+For instance, a company with 50 employees must handle deductions from gross salary up to the KSh 108,000 upper earnings limit.
 Meeting these prevents disruptions in social security for staff.

 - Register employees within 7 days of hiring via the NSSF portal.